 I would recommend getting the exact coordinates before setting out to drive there as there are no signs.
-From Mt Shasta you will want to head south on W A Barr Road then make a left on Ney Springs Road then another left to stay onto it.
+From Mt Shasta city, you will want to head south on W A Barr Road, then make a left on Ney Springs Road, then another left to stay onto it.
 After turning onto this road, you will follow it around until you see a split off to the right.
 If you have a 4WD car, you can continue another .4 miles, but the road is much tougher here.
 If not, simply park in the dirt turn out and start walking up the road.
 At the .4 mile mark, the road will bend right, and this is where you can park if you have 4WD.
 You will continue straight to stay on the trail which goes along the creek.
 Again, it is probably best to get a GPS of the trail, so you do not get lost.

-The path soon leads to the remains of an old retreat center that used the spring water for healing, called the Ney Springs Resort.
+After you begin, the path soon leads to the remains of an old retreat center that used the spring water for healing, called the Ney Springs Resort.

-There isn’t a lot left here other than a moss-covered wall, a few bits of machinery and a faucet that still drips.
+There isn’t a lot left here other than a moss-covered wall, a few bits of machinery, and a faucet that still drips.

 It was cool to explore since nature was starting to take over the remains, making for unique photos.

-From here there is a short path down to the water that I would recommend taking.
+From here, there is a short path down to the water that I would recommend taking.

 When you get down there, you will have a beautiful view of the creek and one of the old pools.

 Head back up to the road and continue uphill.
-The path gains elevation here which you will feel more on the way down as it gets a little steep.
+The path gains elevation here, which you will feel more on the way down as it gets a little steep.

 Eventually, you will see a spur to the left that leads all the way down to the falls.